 In September of 2018, Hurricane Florence made landfall in the Carolinas of the United States.
 As with many hurricanes, the amount of destruction and heartbreak proved massive.
 Hurricanes are so large it is difficult to conceive of storms that are the size of 2 or 3 states in width ranging thousands of feet high—or the resulting power and damage.

 Nonetheless, every individual impacted by a storm like Florence has a story to tell.
-Here is a link to an article that talks about the impact of this storm on one family and how your support of helped bring them comfort and encouragement.
+Here is a link to an article that talks about the impact of this storm on one family and Operation Blessing efforts to help people in need.

 Relief after Hurricane Maria